-The consolidated statement of financial position presented at page 36 together with the accompanying notes provides further details.
+The consolidated statement of financial position presented at page 37 together with the accompanying notes provides further details.

-Outlook and Strategy for 2016
+Outlook and Strategy for 2017

-Thousands of businesses rely on millions of Unified Communications interactions everyday; IR Prognosis ensures the quality of experience and optimises these mission critical internal and external customer interactions.
+Hundreds of thousands of businesses rely on billions of Unified Communications interactions everyday to run their business; IR Prognosis ensures the quality of experience and optimises these mission critical internal and external customer interactions.
 On the Payments side of the business hundreds of millions of people rely on billions of payments transactions daily, IR Prognosis oils the smooth operation of their daily lives and of the business economy that we all depend on.